Harriet Williams

 Harriet acts for parents, grandparents, and children via their Children’s Guardian under rule 16.4 in private law proceedings.
 She has experience in conducting finding of fact exercises where serious allegations of domestic violence, sexual abuse or parental alienation are made.
 In an effort to achieve a swift and cost-effective resolution, Harriet often provides advice at an early stage in proceedings and is on hand to support and guide parties to reach an outcome they are content with.

-"Harriet is approachable, confident, very grounded and communicates with lay clients at their level.
-Her cross-examination of experts is impressive." - Legal 500 (2024) - Family, Children and Domestic Violence (Rising Star)
+Legal 500 (2024) - Family, Children and Domestic Violence (Rising Star) - "Harriet is approachable, confident, very grounded and communicates with lay clients at their level.
+Her cross-examination of experts is impressive."

 She has an approachable and friendly manner and can provide realistic and sensible advice at all stages of proceedings.
 Her capabilities are well beyond what would be expected of someone her call, she has an excellent eye for detail, works incredibly hard and is always well prepared.
 Harriet is a strong advocate, and her submissions are often referred to as forceful and persuasive - Instructing solicitor (2022)